Pleb5/Pleb5.github.io/pages/quest-6-bitcoin-privacy.md

 ---

-## Tor vs. VPNs

-VPN services provide similar protection against attacks on privacy as Tor just with different tradeoffs.
-They typically offer better connectivity but are trusted counterparties who can log and sell your activities or snitch on you for the government, especially when forced to do so.

-I will not go into too much detail on VPN services but you should definitely check them out as alternatives or additional protection where Tor would be too slow e.g. on your mobile phone/watching videos and listening to podcasts…many things.
-They are not too hard to set up.
-I recommend **Mullvad or ProtonVPN** as reputed choices at the time of writing.
-They usually offer privacy on multiple devices for one subscription.

-Nevertheless, Tor still seems to be the most popular privacy choice among node runners.
-Note that VPN+Tor combination is not really recommended for most cases.

----

-First of all let’s prepare to drive all traffic of Bitcoin Core through the Tor network for privacy gains.
+Let’s prepare to drive all traffic of Bitcoin Core through the Tor network for privacy gains.

 ## OBJECTIVE: Setup a Tor proxy service([Progress Images](/progress-bitcoin-privacy){:target="_blank"})